Valsartan: Economics

 In 2010, valsartan (trade name Diovan) achieved annual sales of $2.052 billion in the United States and $6.053 billion worldwide.
 The patents for valsartan and valsartan/hydrochlorothiazide expired in September 2012.

 Combinations

+Versions are available as the combinations valsartan/hydrochlorothiazide, valsartan/amlodipine, valsartan/amlodipine/hydrochlorothiazide, valsartan/nebivolol, and valsartan/sacubitril.

 Valsartan is combined with amlodipine or hydrochlorothiazide (HCTZ) (or both) into single-pill formulations for treating hypertension with multiple drugs.

 Valsartan is also available as the combination valsartan/sacubitril.
 It is used to treat heart failure with reduced ejection fraction.